 Aleah Horstman has been with Arapahoe House since December 2008.
-She oversees the organization’s clinical and quality assurance departments and advocates for systematic change that supports individuals suffering from substance use disorders.
-Aleah has worked in the nonprofit sector for more than 20 years, previously with Planned Parenthood of the Rocky Mountains, Metropolitan State University of Denver, and Greater Cleveland Habitat for Humanity.
+She has worked in the nonprofit sector for more than 18 years, previously with Planned Parenthood of the Rocky Mountains, Metropolitan State University of Denver, and Greater Cleveland Habitat for Humanity.
 She earned her Ph.D. from the University of Colorado’s School of Public Affairs and master of science in social administration from Case Western Reserve University.
 She is a past president of the Association of Fundraising Professionals Colorado Chapter and a Leadership Denver Class of 2011 graduate.
-Aleah is a current member of Colorado’s Behavioral Health Planning and Advisory Council.
+Aleah is a facilitator for Metro Volunteers board leadership training and was the 2014 chair for National Philanthropy Day in Colorado.

 Kelly Mahncke, MBA